 How did the pandemic influence the adoption of self-driving cars?

-I asked this question to Adam Pietraszek, Director of Automotive at Spyrosoft Solutions:
+I asked this question to Pawel Grygiel, Director of Automotive at Spyrosoft Solutions:

 The pandemic does not help the development of autonomous vehicles but actually I think that nothing can stop this being the direction we inevitably take.
 We can see it in the activity of our client’s Research and Development teams.
 They may have slowed down a bit, but there are no talks of closing the R&D departments working on AD technology development.